-Home Resources Technique & form What Is Flinching in Archery?
-Causes & Fixes
+Home Resources Technique & form Flinching in Archery: Causes, Effects & Fixes

 Technique & form

 Flinching in archery is an involuntary muscle contraction that occurs at the moment of release.
-When the bowstring shoots forward, the body instinctively tenses to protect itself — contracting muscles in the bow arm, release hand, or back.
-Because so many muscles are engaged at full draw, even a subtle flinch can dramatically jerk the bow off line and send the arrow wide of the mark.
+As the bowstring shoots forward, the body instinctively tenses — contracting muscles in the bow arm, release hand, or back — and that reaction is enough to jerk the bow off line and send the arrow wide of the mark.

-Beyond missed shots, flinching in archery erodes confidence and concentration over time.
-A persistent flinch can also cause physical discomfort in the fingers or hand, particularly when shooting with a heavier bow string at draw weights that are too demanding for the archer's current strength.
+Beyond missed shots, persistent archery flinching erodes confidence and concentration over time.
+It can also cause physical discomfort in the fingers or hand, particularly when shooting a heavier recurve bow string at draw weights that exceed the archer's current strength.

 How to Stop Flinching